 - Being disorganized

 - Eating/Drinking too much

-If you checked off any of the above symptoms then there is a good chances that you have some “Bad Fruit” in your life.
+If you checked off any of the above symptoms then there is a good chance that you have some “Bad Fruit” in your life.
 Now, take a deep breath because I want to give you some truth.
 WE ALL HAVE BAD FRUIT IN OUR LIFE.
 The bigger issue is how are we dealing with the bad fruit?

-If we stuff it or ignore it then we are not getting any healthier in life and actually we will just continue to perpetuate the production of more bad fruit.
+If we stuff it or ignore it then we are not getting any healthier in life and actually, we will just continue to perpetuate the production of more bad fruit.
 However, if we take the bad fruit and “bring it into the light” to determine why we are producing bad fruit then we will get healthier.
 So how does that happen?
 The best place to examine our fruit is to talk about our relationships and our goals within a small group of trusted friends.
-It is in these small groups we can hear the truth from people who loves us as they tell us how our goals or relationships are bearing fruit.
+It is in these small groups we can hear the truth from people who love us as they tell us how our goals or relationships are bearing fruit.